alpine9000/amiga_examples/README.md

 tools
 -----
-The following tools have been developed to support the examples:
+The following cross development tools have been developed to support the examples:

 * [imagecon](tools/imagecon)
 * [makeadf](tools/makeadf)